lulu98/stock-analysis-tool/README.md

 ./stage01.py -k <api_key> -i <isin>
 ```

-- Pull data for all stocks listed in `stocks.json`:
+- Pull data for all stocks listed in `src/main/config/stocks.json`:

 ```bash
 ./stage01.py -k <api_key>
 ```

-Either command will pull the requested data as a JSON file into `src/data`.
-You
+Either command will pull the requested data as a JSON file into
-can back up this data into a cloud of your choice.
+`src/main/resources/data`.
+You can back up this data into a cloud of your
+choice.

 That is basically the dependence on the Web API.
 As soon as you have the data
 locally, the reports can be build offline.

 ## Stage 2: PDF generation

-Stage 2 operates on the locally accessible data in `src/data`.
-Based on a specific
+Stage 2 operates on the locally accessible data in `src/main/resources/data`.
-company's data, the `stage02.py` script creates a latex document structure and
+Based on a specific company's data, the `stage02.py` script creates a latex
-creates custom JSON files `fund_data.json` and `calc_data.json`.
-The JSON files
+document structure and creates custom JSON files `fund_data.json` and
-initially have placeholders that are replaced with extracted data from the company
+`calc_data.json`.
+The JSON files initially have placeholders that are replaced
+with extracted data from the company JSON files.
+These custom JSON files form
-JSON files.
-These custom JSON files form the backend, so in case the API changes,
+the backend, so in case the API changes, it is quite straight forward to adapt
-it is quite straight forward to adapt the project.
-Stage 2 can be triggered as
+the project.
+Stage 2 can be triggered as follows:
-follows:

 ```bash
 ./stage02.py -i <isin>
 ```

-This stage uses the `json2latex`[2] python package in order to make it possible
+This stage uses the `json2latex`[2] Python package in order to make it possible
 to access data from the Latex file similar to a database access.
 Using a database
 in Latex is not as straight-forward as I wished for, so the `json2latex` package
 seems like a good alternative.
 According to sources like StackOverflow, it is